1983 Masters (snooker)

-The 1983 Masters (officially the 1983 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place between from Sunday 23 January to Sunday 30 January 1983 at the Wembley Conference Centre in London, England.
+The 1983 Masters (officially the 1983 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place from Sunday 23 January to Sunday 30 January 1983 at the Wembley Conference Centre in London, England.
 The event was increased to 16 players and extended from 6 to 8 days.
 Although there were 16 players, they were not the top 16 ranked players that would compete in the following years.
 BBC Television coverage did not start until 26 January and so only two of the eight first round matches were televised.